i-net-software/dokuwiki-plugin-pagetemplater/README.md

 # Page Templater - Embed your page

-The News Page of i-net software uses the blog plugin.
+This is a [DokuWiki](http://www.dokuwiki.org) plugin.
+The News Page of [i-net software](https://www.inetsoftware.de/support/news) uses the blog plugin.
 The blog entries always have a plain look - unless you define some style for them, e.g. using boxes.
 Using Page Templater you can define templates for the blog namespaces.
 In our case, we have added a template for news entries which includes the archive.
 You can also use the META plugin and define a template for only one page:

 ```